Dasharo/docs/docs/common-coreboot-docs/clevo_post_install.md

 1. Select the `Download & Install` bar to start installing additional updates and drivers.
-During this process previously selected bar might be changed to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or restart is just required.
+During this process previously selected bar might be changed to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or a restart is just required.
     The entire process may take up to 30 minutes.